-(website top banner/header shows accessible-ready theme background.
-Background colors and design are a warm shade of orange and brown various sized circles.)
+(Website top banner/header shows accessible-ready theme background.
+Background colors and design are a slightly yellowed and ancient piece of parchment paper.)

 In 2013, I entered the “blogosphere” by becoming a peer advisor and blogger for VisionAware.org.
 On this site, I lend my professional and personal experience to people experiencing vision loss and also blog about my life as a blind person.
 When not mentoring through my blogging, I provide encouraging instruction, guidance and mutual support to authors writing books, as well as disability-themed writers who are visually-impaired.
 I also actively participate in my local book club and in the past, I have facilitated the book discussion for GLASS Atlanta.